cmda-bt/be-course-18-19/README.md

 #### Main goals

-The 2 main goals in this course are that you’re able to:
+The main goals in this course:

-*   Build web apps with Node
+*   You can build web apps with Node
-*   Store data in a database
+*   You can store data in a database
+*   You can use packages from npm
+*   You can render data server-side with templating
+*   You can communicate over http

 #### Sub goals